In what circumstances should someone be allowed to change the sex on their birth certificate?

 Does society need to retain a way of differentiating between males and females?

 The answer is of course yes, because however many games you play with language, whatever linguistic somersaults you turn, there will ALWAYS be one class of people at risk of getting pregnant by the other.
 There will always be one class of people stronger, more prone to violence and criminality than the other.
 There will always be one class of people more likely to rape and sexually assault both their own class and the other class.
 This type of discrimination is sex-based and recognised in UK law with its own protected characteristic of sex.
 The law acknowledges that sometimes there is a need for spaces and activities to be separated by sex for reasons of safety, privacy and fairness.
 This means excluding people sometimes, but sometimes that is the fairest thing to do overall, and in that case it is deemed lawful under Equality Law.

 The protected characteristic of sexual orientation is also sex-based.
-Everyone’s sexual orientation is determined by who we are sexually attracted to; members of the opposite sex (heterosexual), members of the same sex (homosexual) or members of both sexes (bisexual).
-Gay and lesbians have only recently gained the right to same-sex marriage under UK law.
-All these laws are based on someone’s legal sex category as recorded in the birth register and in the vast majority of cases written on our birth certificates, and corresponding to our biological sex.
+Everyone’s sexual orientation is determined by who we are sexually attracted to: members of the opposite sex (heterosexual), members of the same sex (homosexual) or members of both sexes (bisexual).
+Gay and lesbian people have only recently gained the right to same-sex marriage under UK law.
+All these equality laws are based on someone’s legal sex category as recorded in the birth register, and in the vast majority of cases written on our birth certificates, and corresponding to our biological sex.

 What is it reasonable for a society to do and what is not?

 The rights, benefits and protections given to individuals or groups by a society should be fair and consistent.
 Taking everyone into account and weighing up the fairest thing to do all round is how equality law works.
 Our expectations of being given special rights from society is sometimes reasonable.
 Sometimes however it is not.
 This applies to everyone in society.